 Physical Science is a course designed for those students interested in the study of chemistry and physics.
 Chemistry topics studied include but are not limited to: atomic structure, the periodic table, writing chemical formulas, chemical equations, and an introduction to acids and bases.
 Topics in the area of physics include: mechanics, heat, light, sound and an introduction to electricity.
 Additional topics include standards in Earth Science, Meteorology, Climate and Space Science.
 This course includes laboratory activities.
 Note: This course is not intended to be a replacement for credit in Chemistry or Physics which are strongly recommended for college-bound students.
-However, Physical Science is accepted as a science elective in meeting a student's high school graduation requirement.
 Students should have a scientific calculator which we will learn how to use to solve problems.